scrubbbbs/cbird/readme.md

 Uses DCT hashes of video frames, with some compression of nearby similar hashes.
 Frames are pre-processed to remove letterboxing.

 #### Template Matcher `-p.tm 1`
 Not a technically a search algorithm, but helps to refine results.
-Uses up to 1000 ORB features to find an affine transform between two images, and uses DCT hash of the mapped region to confirm.
+Uses up to 1000 features to find an affine transform between two images, then uses DCT hash of the mapped region to validate.
 Since it requires decompressing the source/destination image it is extremely slow.
 It can help to reduce the maximum number of matches per image with `-p.mm #`

 How it Performs
 ====================